lucide-icons/lucide/README.md

 <i icon-name="menu"></i>
 ```

-It will replace the html with an svg.
+It will replace the html with a svg.

 ### With unpkg

-Here is a complete example with script tag.
+Here is a complete example with unpkg

 ```html
 <!DOCTYPE html>